BlackH57/ProjetQuoridor/README.md

 * Play the game of Quoridor in the terminal with a friend

 ## To-do-list:
-* Add UI to make the game more comfortable
+* Add UI to make the game more comfortable (in making)
 * Implement agent to play against